Parenting traps to avoid to raise resilient kidsPosted on 12/11/17 04:59:pm

 “We see the same scenario repeated over and over.
 A teen with anxiety or depression will express their symptoms through physical complaints such as a stomachache or headache and not want to go to school.
-Parents allow them to stay home, and it doesn’t take long before the behavior of reporting physical symptoms related to sadness or anxiety is reinforced,” explains Dr. Heather Jones, PhD, supervising psychologist for the FOCUS Adolescent Mood Disorders Program at Rogers Memorial Hospital.
+Parents allow them to stay home, and it doesn’t take long before the behavior of reporting physical symptoms related to sadness or anxiety is reinforced,” explains Dr. Heather Jones, PhD, supervising psychologist for the FOCUS Adolescent Mood Disorders Program at Rogers Behavioral Health.

 So what is the best way to react when Billy says he doesn’t want to go to school because he has no friends and he doesn’t feel well?
 Dr. Jones says it’s important to have measurable and observable criteria for when a child should stay home and offer validation to the child to communicate understanding of the difficulty he is facing at school.

 “Certainly, a fever above 101.5, vomiting, and explosive diarrhea warrant time away from school, but unless they meet the criteria, kids are typically better off going to school.
 When they get chicken soup and special attention at home, we’re reinforcing patterns that inadvertently promote the symptoms of anxiety or depression,” shares Dr. Jones.

 It doesn’t mean your child or teen is necessarily lying about the aches and pains, but in some cases, they may have learned how to manifest the symptoms.
 Parents have a strong instinct for nurturing, and when we’re worried, that instinct can lead to what experts call symptom accommodation.